Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Outperform dynamic benchmark under bounded leverage

 \subsection{Mathematical justification for LFNN approach}

-By approximating the feasible control with a parameterized LFNN model, we have shown that the initially constrained optimization problem is transformed into an unconstrained optimization problem, which is computationally more implementable.
+By approximating the feasible control with a parameterized LFNN model, we have shown that the original constrained optimization problem is transformed into an unconstrained optimization problem, which is computationally more implementable.